Evie Documentation – v1.3.1

 To enable the Lazy Load on your site:

-- Go to Flextension settings page.
+1. Go to Evie XT settings page.

-- Activate the Lazy Load module.
+2. Activate the Lazy Load module.

-- You may click on the Settings link present below the module name to visit the module settings screen.
+3. You may click on the Settings link present below the module name to visit the module settings screen.

 Low quality image placeholders